Tools1000/drrename/README.md

 ## Installation and Starting

 Download [latest Release](https://github.com/drrename/drrename/releases/latest) and call `java -jar drrename-<current-version>.jar`.
+A double click on the jar-file could also work.

 Note that Java needs to be installed.

 ### Examples
 0. Replace any space by an underscore ![example-replace-space-by-underscore.png](./screens/example-replace-space-by-underscore.png)